-- (3) Health Certificate (prescribed form) - (4) Official Transcript of Academic Record (undergraduate level and above)

-This should be an official transcript showing courses taken and grades received, issued by the institution and sealed and signed by the registrar or other appropriate official.) - (5) Certification of Japanese or English Language Proficiency (prescribed form) It should be signed by a language teacher or other qualified person.

-NOTE: All documents should be written in either English or Japanese.
+- (3) Health Certificate (prescribed form) - (4) Official Transcript of Academic Record (undergraduate level and above) This should be an official transcript showing courses taken and grades received, issued by the institution and sealed and signed by the registrar or other appropriate official.) - (5) Certification of Japanese or English Language Proficiency (prescribed form) It should be signed by a language teacher or other qualified person. - NOTE: All documents should be written in either English or Japanese.
 If not, the English or Japanese translation must be attached.
 The letters of reference and the certificate of health must be submitted by the applicant in the same mailing envelope with the completed application form.

-2. CLOSING DATE FOR APPLICATIONS : October 12, 2018
+2. CLOSING DATE FOR APPLICATIONS : October 11, 2019 All application documents should be submitted to the following address a